 While we're on the subject of Katniss Everdeen and Generation K, you should know that these people don't trust brands or traditional big business.
 Which is why design and branding matter more than ever before.

 The need to create visuals that will attract and win over this tough crowd will ensure design is treated with the respect it deserves.
 It will be your job as a designer to help win hearts and minds through your creativity.
 How exciting is that!

 4. It's easier than ever before to design for yourself

-In fact, once you become a graphic designer, you'll find that your new-found skills will translate to many other parts of your life.
-You can get really creative once you have an eye for layouts, symmetry, grids and lines.
+Once you become a graphic designer, you'll find that your new-found skills will translate to many other parts of your life.
+You can get creative once you have an eye for layouts, symmetry, grids and lines.

 5. There's never been a better time to live and work overseas

 If you're feeling adventurous and want to secure a job overseas, then graphic design is in demand everywhere.
 In Australia, it's a profession that gives you a good chance of qualifying for a skilled visa.